peteroupc/peteroupc.github.io/randomfunc.md

 * `mod(a, b)` is the remainder when `a` is divided by `b`.
 * The `<<` operator in the pseudocode is a bitwise left shift, with both sides of the operator being integers.
 If both sides are positive, it is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
 * The `|` operator in the pseudocode is a bitwise OR operator between two integers.
 It combines the bits of both integers so that each bit is set in the result if the corresponding bit is set on either or both sides of the operator.

+In this document, the following terms are used:

 * The term _significand permutations_, with respect to a floating-point format, means the format's radix (number base) raised to the power of the format's precision (the maximum number of significant digits in the format).
 For example&mdash;
     - the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`) has 2<sup>53</sup> (9007199254740992) significand permutations,
     - the 64-bit IEEE 754 decimal floating-point format has 10<sup>16</sup> significand permutations,
     - the 32-bit IEEE 754 binary floating-point format (e.g., Java `float`) has 2<sup>24</sup> (16777216) significand permutations, and
     - arbitrary-precision floating point numbers (e.g., Java `BigDecimal`) can have a theoretically arbitrary number of significand permutations.
+* A number's _probability density_, with respect to a statistical distribution, is the relative probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits.
+* A statistical distribution's [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is a function that specifies each number's _probability density_ in that distribution, where each density is 0 or greater.

 <a id=Uniform_Random_Numbers></a>
 ## Uniform Random Numbers